-Energy efficiency and design
+Policy T6: Energy efficiency and design

 - 6.15.
 On 12 June 2019 the Government voted to amend the Climate Change Act 2008 by introducing a new target for at least a 100% reduction of greenhouse gas emissions (compared to 1990 levels) in the UK by 2050.
 This is otherwise known as a net zero target.
 This is a demanding target, which will require everyone to be engaged, from households and communities, to businesses and local and national government. - 6.16.
 Being '2050 ready' will require new buildings to have minimal energy use and net carbon emissions over the year.
 They should be highly insulated, have low water demand and be fitted with or directly connected to renewable energy systems. - 6.17.
-Nearly Zero-Energy requirements for new public buildings came into force in 201923planners and developers are strongly encouraged to make use of energy efficient materials and to consider high-efficiency alternative systems and facilities for development sites.
+Nearly Zero-Energy requirements for new public buildings came into force in 2019 planners and developers are strongly encouraged to make use of energy efficient materials and to consider high-efficiency alternative systems and facilities for development sites.
 In this context, the orientation of buildings can be important in order to make best use of available sunlight. - 6.18.
-The Code for Sustainable Homes was withdrawn by the Government in 2015 and this has been replaced by new national technical standards which include new additional optional Building Regulations regarding water and access as well as a new national space standard (this is in addition to the existing mandatory Building Regulations). - 6.19.
-At the more local level, Mid Devon District Council (MDDC) declared a climate emergency in June 2019, setting a target across the district for net zero carbon emissions by 2030.
-Sustainable Tiverton, is the local group that has been set up to explore ways to champion climate change mitigation within the parish.
-Projects include promoting the use of sustainable forms of transport for getting around; encouraging tree planting and the planting of native wildlife-friendly species; encouraging recycling and re-use through their Repair Café and Give or Take events; and using surplus food for community food projects. - 6.20.
-This Neighbourhood Plan seeks to encourage energy efficient and sustainable well-designed development. - 6.21.
-Furthermore, the local engagement on the Neighbourhood Plan revealed a desire to explore opportunities for community energy generation projects.
-One project that has received MDDC Cabinet approval is a hydropower scheme, generating energy from the town weir.
-Such projects are strongly encouraged.
+The Code for Sustainable Homes was withdrawn by the Government in 2015 and this has been replaced by new national technical standards which include new additional optional Building Regulations regarding water and access as well as a new national space standard (this is in addition to the existing mandatory Building Regulations).

-https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/770809/nZEBS_circular_letter.pdf
+https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/770809/ nZEBS circular letter.pdf